anvilgeorge/anti-scraping-tool/README.md

 requirements: perl and p5-Net-CIDR as well as a copy of ip2asn-v4.tsv

-my environment: freebsd 13.2, apache 2.4, pf packet filter, perl and sh shell
+my environment: freebsd 13.2, apache 2.4, pf packet filter, perl and bourne shell

 The first 3 files are bsd command line shell scripts that are run in order: